-Although there is no historical precedent for continuing hotspot nourishment projects under Alternative 1, there are known erosional hotspots along Emerald Isle and Pine Knoll Shores where properties would be vulnerable to erosion in the near future (Figure 3.3).
-It is assumed that a threat of erosion to properties along these reaches would elicit a response by the individual municipalities in the form of localized hotspot response nourishment projects.
+Although there is no historical precedent for continuing hotspot nourishment projects under Alternative 1, there are known erosional hotspots along Emerald Isle and Pine Knoll Shores where it is clear that structures will be imminently threatened in the near future (Figure 3.3).
+It is assumed that an imminent threat to structures along these reaches would elicit a response by the individual municipalities in the form of localized hotspot response nourishment projects.
 Analysis of island-wide monitoring profile data from 2008-2015 was used to identify the known hotspot areas by calculating background erosion rates and subtracting out nourishment effects for the individual profiles.
-An annual loss rate of 90,542 cy was calculated for the combined hotspot reaches using procedures outlined in Section 4.2.2 of the Engineering Report (Appendix I).
+An annual loss rate of 90,542 cy was calculated for the combined hotspot reaches using procedures outlined in Section 4.2.2 of the Engineering Report (Appendix G).
 Based on the annual loss rates and considering the mobilization/demobilization costs of nourishment, it is anticipated that the hotspot reaches (together) would be nourished with ~1.0 MCY of sand every 11 years.
 The actual frequency and volumetric extent of these projects would vary according to background erosion rates and the extent of shore protection degradation along specific reaches, as well as the frequency and extent of storm damage and the availability of local shore protection funding.
 The implementation costs associated with these beach nourishment events would be fully funded by the local municipalities, potentially with assistance from the County.
 Although the majority of Atlantic Beach represents a major erosional hotspot (Figure 3.3), it is assumed that continuing USACE placements of navigation dredged material from the MCH channels would be sufficient to mitigate background erosion.

 In the absence of a long-term engineered and maintained beach nourishment project to maintain eligibility for FEMA public assistance reimbursement, it is assumed that FEMA-reimbursed storm response projects would not occur on Pine Knoll Shores, Indian Beach/Salter Path, and Emerald Isle.
 Atlantic Beach does not have an existing or planned engineered beach project and would also not be eligible for FEMA reimbursement projects under Alternative 1.
+Eligibility for FEMA public assistance is limited to "engineered and maintained beaches," which maintained are defined by FEMA as: 1) beaches that have been constructed to a designed elevation, width, and slope using imported sand of proper grain size and 2) beaches that are on a scheduled basis through periodic renourishment with imported sand [44 CFR §206.226(j)].
+Although Pine Knoll Shores, Indian Beach/Salter Path, and Emerald Isle are currently eligible based on the Bogue Banks Restoration Project, the failure to maintain the project under Alternative 1 would result in loss of eligibility.
+Although Atlantic Beach receives regular placements of sand from MCH, placements derived from federal navigation channels cannot qualify as an engineered beach under FEMA rules.